Butterroach/jstebeat/README.md

 #### "...why does that matter"

 Browsers are stupid and decided `AudioWorklet`s are high security and should only be on "secure contexts" (aka.
 HTTPS and `localhost`).
-In fact that's exactly why you need self-signed certs when locally testing
+In fact that's exactly why you need self-signed certs when locally testing (don't worry, the repo provides a self signed SSL cert for you.
+It expires in 44 years so I don't think you need to worry about that)

 #### "How do I fix it"